Runtime Gate v0.1 MCP-Native Sub-100ms Fail-Closed Pre-Execution

 AIQCYSY intercepts proposed actions and evaluates whether they should execute — given the current system state, the action's potential impact, and the agent's operational context.

 The evaluation completes in sub-100ms.
-Every decision produces a defensible authorization record suitable for operational review, executive scrutiny, or audit.
+Every decision produces a tamper-evident authorization record suitable for operational review, executive scrutiny, or audit.

 Access authorization: "May this agent act?"